🌊 Lombok: Coral Reef Volunteer Journey 🐠

 Rules

-🕌 Cultural Guidelines for Volunteers in Bali & Lombok
+🕌 Cultural Guidelines for Volunteers in Lombok

-Your volunteer journey begins with one week in Bali for orientation and campaign design, followed by seven weeks in Lombok to supervise projects.
+Your volunteer journey begins with one day in Bali for orientation and campaign design, followed by seven weeks in Lombok to supervise projects.
 While both islands share many traditions, Lombok is more conservative due to its predominantly Muslim culture.
 Please follow these guidelines to ensure safety, respect, and a positive experience.

 ✅ DOs